-- In addition to the rules set for Adults. - In case of to hard kick to the head, the participant who used a prohibited technique will be disqualified (SHIKKAKU).
-Disqualification is automatically ruled when there is any kick to the head resulting in knock-down 3 sec and longer (No uncontrolled kick is allowed).
+- In addition to the rules set for Adults. - In case of too hard kick to the head, the participant who used a prohibited technique will be disqualified (SHIKKAKU).
+Disqualification is automatically ruled when there is any kick to the head resulting in knockdown 3 sec and longer (No uncontrolled kick is allowed).